PouriaGolsorkhi/Daredevil-Game/README.md

 # Daredevil-Game
-A fan-made 2D game featuring Daredevil and his rogues gallery.
-Made with Unity and by me.
+A fan-made 2D game that I've developed which features Daredevil fighting his rogues gallery.

+The game has been developed on Unity and it's meant for PC.

-You can download both exported game file and the source code from this repository.
+You can download the exported game file as well as the source codes from this repository.

 I hope you enjoy!